JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the sixth code cell of the IPython notebook.

 For preprocessing the images I do two things:

-Firstly I transform all images from 3 color channels to 1 averaged.The average is weighted based on the preceived brightness.
+Firstly I transform all images from 3 color channels to 1 averaged.
+The average is weighted based on the preceived brightness.
 This will also help the classifier as is less computationally expensive.

 Secondly I normalize the data to values between -1 and 1 with mean 0 to reduce the variance and make things easier for the classifier.

 Here is an example of an original image and the same image after preprocessing: